Apr 20, 2026

 When determining if you can deduct your loan interest, the IRS wants to know where the loan money actually went.
 You must be able to show how you used the funds, and you must prove that those funds were used for a qualifying purpose if you want to be able to deduct your loan interest.

-• Keep all of your receipts for any payments you make using your loan funds.
+• Keep receipts: Keep all of your receipts for any payments you make using your loan funds.
 Make sure those receipts are itemized and clearly identify what products or services you purchased.

-• Keep separate business and personal accounts if you’re using your personal loan for both personal and business purposes.
+• Separate personal from business: Keep separate business and personal accounts if you're using your personal loan for both personal and business purposes.
 Transfer the loan funds to be used for business into your business checking account, and only draw from that account for related expenses.

-• Keeping separate accounts helps keep your accounting clean and accurate, regardless, but it’s extra important if the IRS might be reviewing how you used your loan funds to determine if you qualified to deduct the interest from your taxes.
+• Keep separate accounts: Keeping separate accounts helps keep your accounting clean and accurate, regardless, but it’s extra important if the IRS might be reviewing how you used your loan funds to determine if you qualified to deduct the interest from your taxes.

-• Maintain clear loan documentation.
-Keep copies of all of your loan documents, including your approval, when and how you received your funds, each payment that you made, and the interest you paid.
+• Organize your loan documentation: Keep copies of all of your loan documents, including your approval, when and how you received your funds, each payment that you made and the interest you paid.

 It's important to have all of this information easily accessible when you file your taxes and in case you're audited.
 Errors could be a big cost at tax time.